defisym/OpenFusionExamples/Extensions/SDL_Mixer/ToInstall/Files/Help/SDL_Mixer/SDL_Mixer.md

 - Get Exclusive Channel Name By ID
   - *Get audio name it's playing by channel ID*

+- Binary
   - Get Play From Memory Name
     - *access file name is the one used for search internally*
     - *return a serialized string to play from memory*
     - *the validity of memory address won't be checked, as it's handled by you*
   - Get Play From Handled Memory Name
     - *access file name is the one used for search internally*
     - *return a serialized string to play from memory*
     - *from memory that handled by this extension, you need to load & free by binary actions*
   - Get Binary Address
     - *get address from handled memory*

+- Effect
+  - Get Effect Panning Left
+  - Get Effect Panning Right
+  - Get Effect Angle
+  - Get Effect Distance